 Differences Between Sizes And Variants

-If you have the WinkBed in Luxury Firm or another variant, we invite you to share your experience in the comments below.
+If you have the WinkBed in Luxury Firm or another variant, we invite you to share your experience in the comments.

 Popular Mattress Comparisons

-The WinkBed is a firm hybrid mattress well-suited for average and heavier back and stomach sleepers.
-Like similar models like the Saatva Latex Hybrid, you don't sink very deeply into it, but it has high contouring, so it molds around your body closely.
+The WinkBed is a firm hybrid mattress.
+Like similar models, such as the Saatva Latex Hybrid, you don't sink very deeply into it, but it has high contouring, so it molds closely around your body.
 It's very responsive, so unlike mattresses like the medium-firm Sealy Posturepedic Plus Mount Auburn and Nectar Classic Hybrid, it adapts quickly to your movements, avoiding any slow-moving memory foam feeling.
 While it has good motion dissipation and cooling, it doesn't really stand out from other mattresses.
-The Nectar Classic Hybrid is a better option for motion dissipation, and if you're a hot sleeper looking for a cooling mattress, models like the Saatva Latex Hybrid and the Sleep On Latex Pure Green Organic may be worth considering instead.
+The Nectar Classic Hybrid is a better option for motion dissipation.
+If you're a hot sleeper looking for a cooling mattress, models like the Saatva Latex Hybrid and the Sleep On Latex Pure Green Organic may be worth considering instead.

 For a look at other firm mattresses, check out our recommendations for the best firm mattresses.
 Find plusher options on our list of the best mattresses for side sleepers or see our picks for the best mattresses overall.